A resale property is a shared ownership property that was previously purchased and is now available for sale by the current owner.

 All prospective purchasers of resale properties are subject to a financial assessment.
-The financial assessment is to establish affordability based on criteria set by the Homes & Communities Agency (HCA).
+The financial assessment is to establish affordability based on criteria set by the Government's Homes & Communities Agency (HCA).
 This assessment forms part of the application process and must be carried out in order for your application to be considered.

 The assessment is carried out by an Independent Financial Advisor, approved by the HCA, and assists all applicants with a guide to the right share level they are able to purchase.
-The assessment takes into account gross income, bonus and overtime amounts, working tax credits, disability allowance and guaranteed maintenance and will provide you with details of the maximum level of share you can afford to purchase.
+The assessment takes into account gross income, bonus and overtime amounts, working tax credits, disability allowance and guaranteed maintenance.
+It will provide you with details of the maximum level of share you can afford to purchase.

 Once your application is complete we will then complete the assessment of your eligibility and affordability to buy the home and the on-going costs of owning a home.
 We will allocate the property in line with Housing Solutions Allocation Policy.

 Once we have allocated the property to you, we will issue a Memorandum of Sale (MoS) to all parties involved.
 The MoS summaries the details of your proposed purchase and confirms the date by which we want ‘exchange of contracts’ (this makes your intention to buy your home a legally binding agreement and allows the seller to finalise their move also).
 You should aim to exchange contracts within 28 days of the MoS being issued.

 You need to act fast and ensure that you have a full mortgage offer in place.